cverluise/techlandscape/docs/RECIPE.md

 dvc repro candidates
 ````

+!!! info
-> :information_source: The annotation sample is randomly drawn from all candidates defined by the config file.
+    The annotation sample is randomly drawn from all candidates defined by the config file.
 Do not expect the exact same outs if you run it twice.

 ### Label sample